eastonwag/cloud-threat-detection/docs/mitre-mapping.md

 | `Stealth:S3/ServerAccessLoggingDisabled` | Defense Evasion | Impair Defenses: Disable Cloud Logs | T1562.008 | Notify + alert |

 ---

-## How to Use This Mapping

-### In your README
-Call out 2-3 specific examples when describing the detection layer.
-Example:

-> "When GuardDuty detects `Recon:EC2/Portscan` (MITRE T1046 — Network Service Discovery), EventBridge routes the finding to SNS for notification.
-When severity escalates to `UnauthorizedAccess:EC2/SSHBruteForce` (MITRE T1110 — Brute Force), the automated playbook isolates the instance immediately."

-### In interviews
-Be ready to explain: "Why did you automate a response to that finding specifically?"
-The MITRE mapping gives you a structured answer — you can describe the attack chain the finding represents and why fast containment matters at that stage.

 ### Extending this project
 For each new finding type you add response logic for: